wix-incubator/quix/documentation/docs/installation.md

 `http://localhost:3000`

 ## Configuration
-Most of the configuration you'll need is done in the [.env](https://github.com/wix/quix/blob/master/.env) configuration file.
+Most of the configuration you'll need is done through enviornment variables. docker-compose can load enviornemnt-variables easily through a `.env` file.
+You can rename our [env-example](https://github.com/wix/quix/blob/master/env-example) file to `.env`, and modify it's values as needed.

 #### Presto
 By default, Quix works with demo Presto instance that runs inside Docker Compose.